TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 9/Romans 9.9.md

 ---

-For this is a word of promise, According to this season will I come, and Sarah shall have a son.
+For this is a word of promise, "At the appointed time I will come, and Sarah will have a son."